mhmoslemi2338/CaliFair-EM/README.md

 You can find all the data we used in the `DATA` directory.

+the dataset are from the paper Deep Learning for Entity Matching: A Design Space Exploration, SIGMOD 2018 at https://github.com/anhaidgroup/deepmatcher/blob/master/Datasets.md

 ## Implementation Details

 In each of the directories for `DITTO`, `DeepMatcher`, `EMTransformer`, `HierGAT`, `HierMatcher`, and `Magellan`, you will find the implementation for each method and instructions for obtaining the results.
 Each directory contains a Python script named starting with `Train_`.
 You can use this script to retrain the network.
 After training, the score for the test data will be automatically saved in the `SCORES` directory.